andrinr/gsn-link-sign-pred/README.md

-# SpringE: Fast Non-Neural Network Node Representation Generation for Link Sign Prediction
+# *SpringE*: Fast Node Representation Generation for Link Sign Prediction

-Tasks in network analysis often involve predicting on a node, edge or graph level.
-Signed networks, such as social media networks, contain signs that indicate the nature of the relationship between two associated nodes, such as trust or distrust, friendship or animos- ity, or influence or opposition.
-In this paper, we propose SpringE, a node representation learning algorithm for link sign prediction with comparable performance as graph neural network based methods.
-SpringE directly models the desired properties as an energy gradi- ent using a physics-inspired spring network simulation based on as- sumptions from structural balance theory which can be solved using standard numerical integration methods for ODE.
+A signed network is a graph where each edge represent either a positive or negative relationship between its two nodes.
+This paper proposes \textit{SpringE}, which is able to capture crucial information about the local node environment using low dimensional feature vectors.
+Contrary to other methods, no neural network is used, which greatly increases the runtime of the given method.

 ## Requirements